badumbatish/BigInt/README.md

  ###  Contribution

  Your contributions are always welcome and appreciated.
-Following are the things you can do to contribute to this project.
+The following are the things you can do to contribute to this project.

  1. **Report a bug** <br>
- If you think you have encountered a bug, and I should know about it, feel free to report it at [tanghocle456@gmail.com]() and I will take care of it.
+ If you think you have encountered a bug, and I should know about it, feel free to create an issue in this Github repo and I will take care of it.

  2. **Request a feature** <br>
- You can also request for a feature at [tanghocle456@gmail.com](), and if it is viable, it will be picked for development.
+ You can also request for a feature with an issue, and if it is viable, it will be picked for development.

  3. **Code contribution** <br>
+ Hit me up with an issue for
+ - How to speed up the computation?
+ - More operations like divide, sin, cos....

 ## FAQ